rene-d/netatmo/README.md

 This library has been written as a personal work.
 Feel free to improve or adapt it to your own needs.

 ## Notes

 ### Installation on a Synology NAS

-Synology provides a Python 3 package that lacks the [requests]() module.
+Synology provides a Python 3 package that lacks the [requests](http://python-requests.org/) module.
 Here is an simple download method, without git, pip or setup.py:

     curl -sL https://api.github.com/repos/kennethreitz/requests/tarball/v2.12.1 | tar -xzf - --strip-components=1 --wildcards '*/requests'

+### Other Netatmo devices

+This library has been tested only with the weather station and its interior module.
+I don't know if it works well with the windgauge or the pluviometer.
+Other devices are unsupported, but their methods could be easily added.
+See [Netatmo Connect APIs](https://dev.netatmo.com/dev/resources/technical/reference).